software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 > Exercise 15
 >
-> Discuss how you will divide the workload (the tasks) of the sprint among the team members.
+> Discuss how you will divide the workload (the tasks) of the Sprint among the team members.
 For example, each team member could be responsible for the tasks of a single user story.
 Then, add an _assignee_ for each task related issue.
 This can be done by opening the issue and clicking "Assignees" on the right.
 Then, choose your GitHub account from the dropdown menu.
 Issue can also have more than one assignee if multiple team members work on the same task together.

 {: .note }